 I was diagnosed with anorexia nervosa which counts for only 10% of all eating disorder cases.
 What struck me the most in the beginning was the reality that was before me; it was not the stereotypical anorexic portrayal you see right across the media.
 When I was featured in the online newspapers, they asked for images of when I was at my lowest weight, what they didn’t mention was that it actually took 3 1/2 years to get there.
 I was classed at ‘underweight’ for the most part of my illness, which is most likely going to shock you.

-Every year thousands of people are having to cope with the affects of a seriously debilitating illness, that can’t always be seen from them outside.
+Every year thousands of people are having to cope with the effects of a seriously debilitating illness, that can’t always be seen from them outside.
 My impression of an eating disorder before I was ill, is probably something very similar to what many people are still led to believe is the case; an extremely emaciated person who will not eat.
-However the vast majority of eating disorder sufferers are not underweight.
+However, affects the vast majority of eating disorder sufferers are not underweight.

-Yet the symptoms of all eating disorders can cause terrible affects to those who are ill and their loved ones around them.
-The stigma leads to far too many going undetected, embarrassed or ashamed of their illness because of the stigma attached to suffering with food related issues.
+Yet the symptoms of all eating disorders can effect those who are ill and their loved ones around them.
+The stigma leads to far too many going undetected, embarrassed or ashamed of their illness because of the stigma attached to suffering with food-related issues.
 At the start this really affected me, making it extremely hard to accept what was happening to me because I didn’t fit the stereotype.

 Though as I mentioned previously, anorexia is not the most common eating disorder, 40% suffer from bulimia whilst the rest fit into an EDNOS.
 What is even more concerning is the lack of male sufferers being diagnosed because they are pressured into thinking that it is classed as a ‘female’ disorder, when it can affect any gender.
 I honestly believe that if the stigma was released that more males would be willing to accept their condition and seek help or prevention.